munificent/game-programming-patterns/book/command.markdown

 I think we can all agree that that's a terrible sentence.
 First of all, it mangles whatever metaphor it's trying to establish.
 Outside of the weird world of software where words can mean anything, a "client" is a *person* -- someone you do business with.
-Last I checked, people can't be "parameterized".
+Last I checked, human beings can't be "parameterized".

 Then, the rest of that sentence is just a list of stuff you could maybe possibly use the pattern for.
 Not very illuminating unless your use case happens to be in